 Walls play a significant role in setting the seasonal mood of your home.
 Pack away prints with holiday themes and bring out calming winter scenes.
 Think snowy landscapes, black-and-white photographs, or botanical sketches.

-If you want something personal, consider framing a page from an old book or displaying a pressed leaf collection for a minimalist winter wall decor idea.
+If you want something personal, consider framing a page from an old book or displaying a collection of pressed leaves for a minimalist winter wall decor idea.
 These subtle details help shift the eye (and the energy) from holiday cheer to winter stillness.

 Winter is the season of texture, and rattan baskets are your best friend.
 They store extra throws, hold firewood, or conceal daily clutter while adding a touch of earthy warmth.